-Stuart handles both disputes work and “front end” projects.
-He advises developers, owners and contractors in the EMEA regions in the construction, energy and infrastructure sectors.
+Stuart handles both disputes and "front end" work.
+He advises developers and contractors in the EMEA regions in the construction, energy and infrastructure sectors.

 Stuart's practice focuses on procurement strategies in power, transport infrastructure, oil, gas, petrochemical, nuclear process and other industrial construction contracts, technology licences, professional appointments, long term agreements (LTSA), operations & maintenance (O&M), DBFO and other concession agreements.

 In disputes, he has experience in all mainstream processes including

 His disputes experience includes valuation, plant performance failures, defects, change order process, design development and contractor claims for extensions of time and “loss and expense."
 He is skilled in delay and disruption and is co-author of the Delay and Disruption Protocol, published by the Society of Construction Law.